josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/🧠_Psychological_Containment/😴_exhaustion_as_containment.md

 ## 🏮 Footer

-*Exhaustion as Containment* is a living node of the Polaris Protocol.
+*😴 Exhaustion as Containment* is a living node of the Polaris Protocol.
 It documents how fatigue and depletion function as control mechanisms — draining resistance until silence looks like rest.

 > 📡 Cross-references: